Briellart/CryptFold/README.md

 - cryptography library for providing the encryption tools.
 - Python community for the support and resources.

+## Note
+I am a beginner, and any suggestions or help are very welcome as I do not have much experience in this field.

 Contact
 For any issues or inquiries, please open an issue on this repository or contact the maintainer.